Proposals are not currently being accepted for the Research Clusters fund.

 The Provost's Office is launching a new initiative to support faculty engaged in cross-divisional, collaborative research.
-We are inviting proposals for Research Clusters, groups of three to seven faculty members from two or more divisions engaged in similar research that cuts across disciplines and academic domains.
+We are inviting proposals for research clusters, groups of three to seven faculty members from two or more colleges engaged in similar research that crosses disciplines and academic domains.
 Successful proposals will receive grants of up to $20,000 per year for two to three years.

-The purpose of the Clusters is to promote collaboration among faculty members in their scholarly work in known or emergent areas of common interest that may also intersect with and help inform the university's strategic direction.
-The Research Clusters are intended to bring greater internal and external attention to New School faculty research, deepen its cumulative impact, and help leverage external funding for sustained collaborative efforts.
+The purpose of the clusters is to promote collaboration among faculty members in their scholarly work in known or emerging areas of common interest that may also intersect with and inform the university's strategic direction.
+The research clusters are intended to bring greater internal and external attention to New School faculty research, deepen its cumulative impact, and help leverage external funding for sustained collaborative efforts.

-Research is construed broadly to include basic and applied research as typically understood in the liberal arts and a range of scholarly, creative and performance practices and knowledge production in the context of design.
-The nature of the collaborations can vary, but support is predicated upon individual faculty members bringing their own agendas into a group context that will in turn help them re-shape and extend their own work.
+Research is construed broadly to include basic and applied research as typically understood in the liberal arts and a range of scholarly, creative, and performance practices and knowledge production in the context of design.
+The nature of the collaborations may vary, but support is predicated upon individual faculty members bringing their own agendas into a group context that will in turn help them reshape and extend their own work.

 Award Amounts and Outputs

-Selected Clusters will typically receive an award of up to $10,000-$15,000 per year, and in exceptional cases, up to $20,000 per year.
-Awards and multi-year support are pending available funding, satisfactory progress, and the expectation of collaboratively producing:
+Selected clusters will typically receive an award of up to $10,000-$15,000 per year and, in exceptional cases, up to $20,000 per year.
+Awards and multiyear support depend on available funding, satisfactory progress, and the expectation of collaboratively producing the following:

 - Published or otherwise publicly available work in some form

-- Projects that leverage other secured internal sources of support such as the Faculty Research Fund, Mutual Mentoring Grants, or other sources.
+- Projects that leverage other secured internal sources of support such as the Faculty Research Fund and Mutual Mentoring Grants

-- The Research Cluster must be formed from faculty members working in at least 2 divisions of The New School.
+- The research cluster must be formed by faculty members working in at least two colleges of The New School.

-- A Research Cluster can also involve student participation and/or external partners, although neither is required.
+- A research cluster can also involve student participation or external partners, although neither is required.

 There is no online application form.
-A proposal must be submitted by two Co-Project Directors (co-PDs) as designated "leads" affiliated with different divisions of the university.
+A proposal must be submitted by two co-project directors (co-PDs) as designated "leads" affiliated with different colleges of the university.
 The proposal must list, by name, a core group of faculty members who will actively participate in the cluster.
 A cluster can range from three to seven individuals.

 The proposal should address the following key components.
-(Note: Applicants can use the following subheadings to organize a proposal or they can choose another format.
-However, every application must address all the points below so the reviewers can properly evaluate the proposal.)
+(Note: Applicants can use the following subheadings to organize a proposal, or they can choose another format.
+However, every application must address all the points below so that the reviewers can properly evaluate the proposal.)

-Identify and provide the purpose, rationale, or need for the Cluster to convene and address a particular research theme, topic or question.
+Identify and provide the purpose or rationale for the cluster or the need for the cluster to convene and address a particular research theme, topic, or question.

-Discuss how the Cluster's cross-divisional collaboration will enhance or amplify the university's overall work in the area.
-Applicants should also discuss the significance and impact of the proposed work on their broader field(s) or discipline(s) and on other external stakeholders or audiences.
+Discuss how the cluster's cross-college collaboration will enhance or amplify the university's overall work in the area.
+Applicants should also discuss the significance and impact of the proposed work on their fields or disciplines and on other external stakeholders or audiences.

 - Activities Outline

-List the key activities the Cluster proposes to engage in and an expected timeline to implement the activities that covers at least two years (projects of shorter duration are ineligible).
+List the key activities the cluster proposes to engage in and an expected timeline for implementing the activities that covers at least two years (projects of shorter duration are ineligible).

 - Budget and Budget Narrative

-Submit a line-item budget and a budget narrative that describes the major costs associated with the work, including travel, materials, equipment, meetings, and consultant or vendor costs.
+Submit a line-item budget and a budget narrative that describes the major costs associated with the work, including travel, materials, equipment, meetings, and consultants or vendors.
 The budget narrative should convey in detail relevant anticipated costs and a description and calculation of costs for each category.
-Cost-sharing, while not required, is encouraged and should be identified if included in the overall budget.
-As the program is funded from February 2013 to June 30, 2014 applicants can plan and propose an 18-month budget in their request.
-Multi-year support beyond this period is pending available funding and satisfactory progress.
+Cost sharing, while not required, is encouraged and should be identified if included in the overall budget.
+As the program is funded from February 2013 to June 30, 2014, applicants can plan and propose an 18-month budget in their request.
+Multiyear support beyond this period depends on available funding and satisfactory progress.

 - External Funding Plan

-Provide a preliminary plan for the custer to identify and pursue external funding opportunities to develop the Cluster's research at the university.
+Provide a preliminary plan for the cluster to identify and pursue external funding opportunities to develop its research at the university.